AKEBM/TypstEnv/README.md

 # TypstEnv
-Base files I use to create typeset documents
+Base files I use to create typst documents
 - mytemplate.typ is all the imports
 - base.typ is the base I copy-paste everytime I start a new doc